JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 STL-ARIMA(5,1,1)

 An ARIMAX model where the xreg had regressors Season_dummies (Winter, Summer and spring), Is_Weekend and Energy_Generation.
-Note that one of the season dummies was dropped to avoid the dummy variable trap.. the xreg variable Energy Generation was forecasted using an ARIMA(3,0,1)(1,1,0)[48] with drift model rather than using the actual energy generation values.
+Note that one of the season dummies was dropped to avoid the dummy variable trap.

+The xreg variable Energy Generation was forecasted using an ARIMA(3,0,1)(1,1,0)[48] with drift model rather than using the actual energy generation values.
 This was done because the actual values of energy generation won't be known ahead of time for forecasting, so I will need to estimate the values of this variable for testing and any real world usage.
 The model is ARIMA(2,1,2)(0,0,1)[48] errors.

 I wanted to understand the models sensitivity to inaccurate energy generation values, to do this I made an additional ARIMAX model where the only difference was that Energy_Generation contained its real values.
 I then compared it to my original ARIMAX model.